4 best payment processing companies in the UK

 4. Square

 Square is a popular payment processor that effectively handles both in-person and online transactions.
-Small companies, like stores, restaurants, and service providers, like Square because it's easy to use and doesn't require a long-term contract.
+Small businesses, like stores, restaurants, and service providers, like Square because it's easy to use and doesn't require a long-term contract.

 Fee structure: